ranranrunforit/ranranrunforit.github.io/_projects/project-3.md

 By comparing values on the map and the bar chart, users can visually identify the hotspots on the specified date.

+### Display a screenshot of your dashboard answering that question by showing two or more simultaneously displayed charts.
+Make sure the screenshot contains the entire contents of both charts, as demonstated in the example image of the problem specification.

 <img src="/images/Tableau Usage.png" width="450em">